 Definition of the detailed scope of the assessment, including assessment objectives, the status of the plant to be considered (setting the plant reference date), the initial operating states of the plant to be considered, plant challenges to be assessed, aspects to be reported, level of detail of site and plant description.

-Definition of a detailed and specific technical assessment methodology required for the development of each of the different chapters of the SAST report, in accordance with the ENSREG stress test specification.
+Definition of a detailed and specific technical assessment methodology required for the development of each of the different chapters of the SAST report, in accordance with the INRA stress test specification.
 This shall describe, in summary, how to perform the evaluation of the response of the BNPP when facing a set of extreme situations - initiating events - loss of safety functions from any initiating events - severe accident management issues.
 This shall also address, inter alia, relevant working hypothesis, technical definitions (e.g. safe shutdown, fuel damage in core or fuel pool, cliff edge effects, etc…).

 An additional chapter with the main conclusions and an action plan with the list of identified (decided or possible) improvement measures following the outcome of the stress test (hardware and software modifications, further studies, decisions regarding operation of plants, indication of their implementation timescale).